develprr/metamatic-framework/README.md

 export const STATE_ACTIVE_USER = 'STATE_ACTIVE_USER';
 ```

-Then, *setState* the state inside the Metamatic's embedded state container:
+Then, use *setState* to set the state inside the Metamatic's embedded state container:

 ```js
 import {setState} from 'metamatic';